RPiOVN/rpibroker/SPECIFICATION.md

 reverse SSH connection to the new port, tunneling through any firewalls, and creating a command line interface accessible to the renter.

-At the same time, a minimal Linux shell with an SSH server is created on the server.
+At the same time, a minimal Linux shell (inside a Docker container) with an SSH server is created on the server.
 This shell allows connection to the command line interface via SSH (port 22), and also opens port 80 (http) and port 443 (https).
 A subdomain is created on the server allowing access to these three ports.
 This allows clients to connect to the command line on the device and also serve web pages and web apps.